-Strategies taken from The Zones of Regulation and Play is the Way are taught to our students and modelled by our staff.
+Strategies taken from The Zones of Regulation are taught to our students and modelled by our staff.
 A proactive approach is taken by staff and classes to monitor feelings and behaviours in class.
 Strategies are taught to students in an attempt to have them self or co-regulate.